-The Agricultural Stewardship Act (ASA) was passed into Virginia law in 1996 and enables the mechanism by which a complaint can be filed with the State Commissioner of Agriculture and Consumer Services claiming that a particular agricultural operation is or will be polluting water.
+The Agricultural Stewardship Act (ASA) was passed into Virginia law in 1996 and enables the mechanism by which a complaint can be filed with the State Commissioner of Agriculture Consumer Services claiming that a particular agricultural operation is or will be polluting water.
 If the complaint is found to be justified, the producer is required by state law to remedy the situation.
 The CSWCD provides technical assistance to any producer who has been identified by an ASA complaint.
 By identifying new management options and utilizing the BMP cost-share program and other incentivebased programs prior to mandated enforcement, the district can assist producers with remedial actions.

-There was one ASA complaint in fiscal year 2018-2019 in the District.
-It was an unfounded complaint.
+There were two ASA complaint in fiscal year 2019-2020 in the District.
+Both were unfounded complaints.